Germans frown on finger gesture by Merkel's election rival

 Steinbrueck, who had risen slightly in opinion polls - though still lagging way behind the popular Merkel - insisted the gesture was meant as a joke as part of Sueddeutsche Zeitung magazine’s weekly series of wordless picture interviews.

 “You’re asked a question and supposed to answer with gestures and emotions.
 So you act.
-I hope this country has enough of a sense of humour to understand the gestures in the context of the question.
-Without humour, where are we headed?”
+I hope this country has enough of a sense of humor to understand the gestures in the context of the question.
+Without humor, where are we headed?”

 The gesture looked especially incongruous from a bespectacled and balding 66-year-old former finance minister, who usually appears in a sober dark suit and tie.